shazz/Hardware-For-Retro-Computers/README.md

 # Hardware-For-Retro-Computers
-A wiki to keep track of homebrew and unofficial hardware for retro computers
+A wiki to keep track of homebrew and unofficial hardware for retro computers and old videogames consoles

 Wiki link : https://github.com/shazz/Hardware-For-Retro-Computers/wiki